Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Model

+Here the theoretical powder catchment efficiency $\eta_{th}$ is defined as the product of two coefficients, one related to energetic factors $\eta_{en}$, the other depending on the powder-laser spatial interaction $\eta_{int}$:

-Some assumptions have to be introduced for the calculation of $\eta_{int}$.
-First of all, the laser-powder interaction is assumed to happen only within the area $A_{int}$ corresponding to the intersection between the respective beams on the deposition surface.
-This determines the effective powder mass rate which can be captured in the melt pool generated by the laser radiation.
-Secondly, the approximation of uniform powder mass flux and laser intensity over the respective spot areas $A_p$ and $A_l$ is introduced for simplicity.
-Therefore
+The laser-powder interaction is assumed to happen only within an area $A_{int}$, corresponding to the intersection between the respective beams on the deposition surface.
+This determines the effective powder mass rate that can be captured in the melt pool generated by the laser radiation.
+The approximation of uniform powder mass flux and laser intensity over the respective spot areas is introduced for simplicity.
+Therefore, if the powder flux is distributed over an area $A_p \leq A_{int}$, the spatial interaction coefficient is

-From an energetic point of view, powder efficiency saturation is typically observed while increasing the laser power, which can be attributed to the substrate dilution phenomenon \cite{kaplan_process_2001,zhong_experimental_2015}.
-Accordingly, here $\eta_{en}$ is modeled as the powder fraction which can be melt by the laser power $P$, normalizing $P$ to the power $P_0$ that is required to fuse the total powder flow rate $\dot{m}_{tot}$.
-Such saturation power can be derived from the lumped heat capacity model \cite{steen_laser_2010} as
+From an energetic point of view, efficiency is typically observed to grow while increasing the laser power, until a saturation condition is reached, with an effect on the substrate dilution phenomenon \cite{kaplan_process_2001,zhong_experimental_2015}.
+Accordingly, here $\eta_{en}$ is modeled as the fraction of powder flux which can be melt by the energy provided over the interaction area $A_{int}$.
+Specifically $\eta_{en}$ corresponds to the ratio between the laser power $P$ and the critical power $P_0$, the latter representing the minimum energy rate that would be required to fuse the incoming powder flow rate.
+Since both $P$ and $P_0$ should be normalized to $A_{int}$, $\eta_{en}$ does not depend on the spatial interaction, which characterizes the term $\eta_{int}$.
+A conservative estimation of the critical power $P_0$ can be obtained neglecting the energy required for the substrate melting during the fusion bond with the powder particles: this contribute is small in the assumption that the substrate is in a stationary thermal condition after being preheated by the previous deposition layers, and that only a thin surface layer gets melted, hence with a reduced substrate dilution.
+Therefore:

-where $C_p$ is the material specific heat, $\Delta T=T_{m}-T_0$ is the excursion between room temperature $T_0$ and melt pool temperature $T_m$, $L$ is the fusion latent heat, and $\mathcal{A}$ is the material optical absorptance.
-In usual conditions $T_m$ can be roughly approximated with the material melting point, as assumed here.
-Finally, a gaussian sigmoid function can be used to express in a simplified way the energetic efficiency term $\eta_{en}$ \cite{liu_effects_2007}.
-This allows to smoothly connect $\eta_{en}$ in the linear scaling regime for $P \ll P_0$ with the saturating trend when $P \rightarrow P_0$, while tending asymptotically to $1$ for $P\gg P_0$:
+where $\mathcal{C}_p$ is the material specific heat, $\Delta T=T_{m}-T_0$ is the excursion between room temperature $T_0$ and melt pool temperature $T_m$, $\mathcal{L}$ is the fusion latent heat, and $\mathcal{A}$ is the material optical absorptance.
+In usual conditions $T_m$ can be roughly approximated with the material melting point.
+A gaussian sigmoid function is applied to $P/P_0$ to empirically express the energetic coefficient $\eta_{en}$: